wessenstam/stageworkshop/README.md

 - Prism Central
 - configuring AHV networks for your Primary and Secondary VLANs.

-Ask questions not covered here to the Global Sales Technical Enablement team via Slack, review the pinned items in each channel first:
+Ask questions not covered here to the Global Sales Technical Enablement team via Slack, review the pinned items in the channel first:
-- __#technology-bootcamps:__ for customer and prospect bootcamps
+- __#technology-bootcamps:__
-- __#hands-on-workshops:__ for Nutanix Partner and SE workshops

 ### Validate Staged Clusters ###

-After staging (~30m), you can re-run the stage_workshop script and select "Validate Staged Clusters" to perform a quick check to ensure all images were uploaded and that Prism Central was provisioned as expected.
+After staging (~1.5 Hrs - 3 Hrs ), you can re-run the stage_workshop script and select "Validate Staged Clusters" to perform a quick check to ensure all images were uploaded and that Prism Central was provisioned as expected.

 Example: